git town down

 branch.

-This is useful when you have uncommitted changes in your current branch and want to move them down to the parent branch.
+This is useful when you have uncommitted changes in your current branch and want to move them down to a child branch.

 -v